 - Terra went to the Castle of Dreams and helped Cinderella go to the ball!

 Aqua was puttering about doing god knows what for five worlds of gameplay plus travel time!
-And Aqua’s not the only one to take three weeks off-duty at Ignis Scientia’s Space Taco Bell to get a chalupa: we already know that Ven meets Aqua at the end of his trip to the Enchanted Dominion, so that means that after step 4, Ven kicked back and waited for Terra to finish Step 5, and then for Aqua to finish two worlds plus travel time to a third before he even got to work helping Aurora!
+And Aqua’s not the only one to take three weeks off-duty at Ignis Scientia’s Space Taco Bell to get a chalupa: we already know that Ven meets Aqua at the end of his trip to the Enchanted Dominion, so that means that after step 4, Ven kicked back and waited for Terra to finish one world and for Aqua to finish two worlds plus travel time to a third before he even got to work helping Aurora!

 As a refresher, Terra suggests that Aqua might talk to the Prince to get a lead on the “Masked Boy,” and asks her to pass on his thanks to Cinderella for showing how to remove the stick up his ass, at least temporarily.
-Terra leaves, and we continue the scene briefly to see Aqua saying “He’ll be all right.
+Terra leaves, and we continue the scene briefly to see Aqua saying: “He’ll be all right.
 He won’t give into it.”
 So, like… we’re done, right?
 This is the end of Aqua’s mission.
 There’s no conceivable way it could continue after this resolution.
 Game over.
 Come back next update for—oh, sorry, what was that?
 We’ve already seen how this plays out?
 Well, I guess I can’t argue with that, come to think of it.
 But let me tell you, I was really fuckin’ deflated to see this as my very first experience with BBS, when I tried to do Aqua-first.
 “Aqua, go make sure your brother isn’t evil!”
 “Well, he’s definitely not evil, off to find Ven!”

 I’ve already expressed displeasure with Aqua’s starting capabilities way, way back in the prologue, so I’m going to simply introduce you to her magic-focused starter Keyblade, the Rainfell, and her opening Command Style, Spellweaver, which causes her to float about the battlefield with wide swings before pirouetting a magical vortex into existence and causing mass havoc.
-Okay, well that at least has promise!
-But in general, Aqua remains very hard to use at the beginning, at least until you’ve melded a number of Commands.
-This seems to suggest that you were supposed to come to Aqua last, after you knew a number of commands, which runs alongside an neverending stream of narrative clues.
+Well, that at least has promise!
+But in general, Aqua can be very hard to use at the beginning, at least until you’ve melded a number of Commands.
+This seems to suggest that you were supposed to come to Aqua last, after you knew the combinations for a number of commands, which runs alongside an neverending stream of narrative clues.
 This suggests that knowledge of Command Melding did factor into the game’s difficulty… but only part-way through the game?
 Aqua also picks up once she starts gaining Command Styles, because most of those are triggered by the magic attacks you’ll already be using if you plan on taking advantage of her strengths.

 I’ve been discussing combat, but I’m actually jumping the gun a little as Aqua doesn’t encounter any enemies until after she makes her way to speak with the Prince.
-On her way to the ballroom, Aqua passes the three Tremaines, and as they pass one another, something curious happens: Aqua sees a flash of the eyes of the Unversed cross the screen (GroyvleTheThief pointed out that these are the eyes of Aqua’s boss for this world!).
+On her way to the ballroom, Aqua walks past the three Tremaines, and as they pass one another, something curious happens: Aqua sees a flash of the eyes of an Unversed cross the screen (GroyvleTheThief pointed out that these are the eyes of Aqua’s boss for this world!).
 Nothing of the sort has ever happened before, and nothing like it will ever happen again, but hold your horses, because we’re going to want to finish with this world before we tally our receipts.
 Something unusual is happening in this world’s design.

 The Grand Duke suddenly runs up clutching Cinderella’s lost glass slipper.
 Aqua shouts a question to him and he politely tells her Lady Tramaine’s name despite his rush.
-Aqua is clearly disturbed by the strange sensation that came over her, but she’s interrupted by the arrival of the Prince, who, having seen the Grand Duke speaking to someone but unable to make her out past the Duke’s frame, assumes he collected Cinderella.
+Aqua is clearly disturbed by the strange sensation that came over her, but she’s interrupted by the arrival of the Prince, who, having seen the Grand Duke speaking to someone but unable to make her out past the Duke’s frame, assumes the Duke found Cinderella.
 The Prince must be pretty high in the clouds right now, considering there’s no sign of Cinderella, especially her dress billowing out past the skinny Duke, but eh, I think I can give this one a pass.
 Besides, Aqua is apparently very short for an adult, and is easily hidden by the Duke!
 Prince Charming (and yes, that is his official name) is voiced by Matt Nolan.
 I personally know him from the curious short video series The Booth at the End, though he also had a role in American Dragon: Jake Long, and is the spin-off voice of Mort from Madagascar.
 For a Disney connection, he had a bit part in Tangled Ever After.